htcondor/htcondor/docs/admin-manual/security.rst

 using X.509 certificates.
 The basics of GSI are well-documented elsewhere, such as `http://www.globus.org/ <http://www.globus.org/>`__.

-A simple introduction to this type of authentication defines HTCondor’s use of terminology, and it illuminates the needed items that HTCondor must access to do this authentication.
+A simple introduction to this type of authentication defines HTCondor's use of terminology, and it illuminates the needed items that HTCondor must access to do this authentication.
 Assume that A authenticates to B.
 In this example, A is the client, and B is the daemon within their communication.
-This example’s one-way authentication implies that B is verifying the identity of A, using the certificate A provides, and utilizing B’s own set of trusted CAs (Certification Authorities).
-Client A provides its certificate (or proxy) to daemon B. B does two things: B checks that the certificate is valid, and B checks to see that the CA that signed A’s certificate is one that B trusts.
+This example's one-way authentication implies that B is verifying the identity of A, using the certificate A provides, and utilizing B's own set of trusted CAs (Certification Authorities).
+Client A provides its certificate (or proxy) to daemon B. B does two things: B checks that the certificate is valid, and B checks to see that the CA that signed A's certificate is one that B trusts.

 For the GSI authentication protocol, an X.509 certificate is required.
 :index:`X.509<single: X.509; certificate>`\ Files with predetermined names hold a